A computationally efficient physiologically comprehensive 3D-0D closed-loop model of the heart and circulation: Methodology

-Multilabel meshes were created from the segmentations using the Computational Geometry Algorithms Library, CGAL (\href{https://www.cgal.org}{www.cgal.org}) and subsequently smoothed with Meshtool \cite{neic2020:meshtool}.
-A rule-based method according to \cite{bayer2012a:fibers} was applied to define fiber and sheet architecture, with fiber angles changing linearly from $-60^{\circ}$ at the epicardium to $+60^{\circ}$ at the endocardium \cite{streeter}.
-Universal ventricular coordinates were computed \cite{bayer2018:_uvc} to support the flexible definition of stimulation sites and mechancial boundary conditions.
-For a single model a coarse mesh was generated to reduce the computational cost.
-Average edge lengths were chosen to ascertain that at least two elements were generated transmurally across the myocardial walls.
-The average edge length in the LV is $\sim\!\SI{3.4}{\milli \meter}$ and in the RV $\sim\!\SI{2.4}{\milli \meter}$, see \Cref{fig:model}.
+Multilabel segmentations of right ventricular (RV) (tag $36$) and LV blood pool (tag $31$) and of the LV myocardium (tag $1$), see~\Cref{fig:model}, were generated from seven MRI short axis slices using Seg3D \cite{sci:seg3D}.
+Each slice was first segmented semi-automatically using thresholding techniques with manual correction.
+Segmentations were upsampled to isotropic resolution, followed by an automated iterative erosion and dilation smoothing scheme implemented in Meshtool \cite{neic2020:meshtool}.
+The RV wall (tag $6$) and lids representing the atrio-ventricular valves were automatically generated by dilation of the adjacent blood pool (tags $41$ and $46$).
+Biventricular multilabel meshes were created then from labeled segmentations \cite{crozier2016image} using the Computational Geometry Algorithms Library, CGAL (\href{https://www.cgal.org}{www.cgal.org}) and subsequently smoothed with Meshtool \cite{neic2020:meshtool}.
+A rule-based method according to \cite{bayer2012a:fibers} was applied to define fiber and sheet architecture, with fiber angles changing linearly from $-60^{\circ}$ at the epicardium to $+60^{\circ}$ at the endocardium \cite{streeter1969fiber}.
+Universal ventricular coordinates were computed \cite{bayer2018universal} to support the flexible definition of stimulation sites and mechanical boundary conditions.
+Two meshes of different resolution were generated, a coarse mesh to reduce computational expenses and to facilitate the fast exploration of experimental protocols over prolonged observation periods, and a higher resolution mesh for investigating potential inaccuracies introduced by the coarser spatial resolution.
+For the coarse mesh, average edge lengths of $\sim\!\SI{3.4}{\milli \meter}$ and $\sim\!\SI{2.4}{\milli \meter}$, were chosen in LV and RV, respectively, to ascertain that at least two elements were generated transmurally across the myocardial walls, as illustrated in \Cref{fig:model}.
+For the finer mesh, average edge lengths of $\sim\!\SI{1.3}{\milli\meter}$ and $\sim\!\SI{1.2}{\milli\meter}$, were chosen in LV and RV, respectively.